What Is a Payment Gateway and How It Works?

 6. Authorize Transaction

 After authorizing the transaction, the issuing bank sends the approval message to the card schemes.
+The card schemes then pass on the same message to the acquirer.

 7. Settlement

 If the payment is approved, the funds are deposited into the merchant’s account.
+But the hectic job of a payment gateway does not end here.

 8. Send Approval/Decline to the Gateway